impara/OrderAuditor/Testing-instructions.md

 - Default detection settings are auto-created on first webhook
 - Time window: Default 24 hours (configurable)
 - Matching criteria: Email, Phone, Address (all enabled by default)
+- Match addresses only when present: Default disabled (address matching requires addresses to be present in both orders)
 - Address sensitivity: Medium by default
 - Confidence threshold: 70% (not configurable in UI, but can be verified in detection logic)
 - Tag name: `Merge_Review_Candidate` (automatically applied to flagged orders)